-1. There are two potential conflicts that have recently come to my attention, a.
-Services provided by the Daniel Bradfield of the law firm of Arnall Golden Gregory in 2010, for the Debtor, specific to the properties in Chile. (exhibit)

-b.The Creditors attorney Victor Harrison represented my ex wife, in a property deal, as part of my divorce. (exhibit)

-2. My ex-wife, has a particular interest in the estate's Timmons Circle property and requested sale by the Trustee.
-This property is a critical addition to her adjoining 40+ acre tract.
-Mr. Harrison had been instrumental in transferring this land to her, in my divorce.
-This information could be indicative of a Creditor/Trustee combo that could influence the proper execution of this case.
+- 1. This case is further complicated by two potential conflicts, that I have been advised should be brought to the attention of this Court, - a.
+Services to the Debtor provided by Daniel Bradfield of the Trustees law firm of Arnall Golden Gregory in 2010, specific to the properties in Chile. (exhibit) - b.The Creditors attorney Victor Harrison represented my ex wife and transferred property of the Debtor, as part of his divorce, with property of the estate. (exhibit) - 2.
+My ex-wife, has a particular interest in the estate's Timmons Circle property.
+This property is a critical addition to the 40+ acre tract that was given to her through the divorce, Mr. Harrison was her attorney.

+These fact's could be an issue as would create alternative motives for a Creditor/Trustee combo to adversely influence the proper execution of this case.